Morse potential: Potential energy function

 where $r$ is now the coordinate perpendicular to the surface.
 This form approaches zero at infinite $r$ and equals $-D_e$ at its minimum, i.e. $r=r_e$.
 It clearly shows that the Morse potential is the combination of a short-range repulsion term (the former) and a long-range attractive term (the latter), analogous to the Lennard-Jones potential.

 Vibrational states and energies

 Like the quantum harmonic oscillator, the energies and eigenstates of the Morse potential can be found using operator methods.

 One approach involves applying the factorization method to the Hamiltonian.

 To write the stationary states on the Morse potential, i.e. solutions $\ \Psi_n(r)$ and $\ E_n$ of the following Schrödinger equation:

 it is convenient to introduce the new variables:

-Then, the Schrödinger equation takes the simple form:
+Then, the Schrödinger equation takes the simplified form: